-In previous work on combining SVMs with model-based noise compensated generative kernels (Gales and Longworth, 2008), an idealised version of these model-based compensation schemes was used, i.e. Single-Pass Retraining (SPR) (Gales, 1995).
+In previous work on combining SVMs with model-based noise compensated generative kernels, an idealised version of these model-based compensation schemes was used [16], Single-Pass Retraining (SPR) [5].
 In this paper a more practical compensation scheme based on VTS is used.
+This is briefly described in the next section and followed by a discussion of recent work on optimising the mismatch function for improved recognition.